 Your general liability insurance should be able to cover the cost of a potential lawsuit.
 Your property insurance should have limits that match the value of your business personal property so you can get reimbursed appropriately after a fire or other loss.

 To customize your BOP so that it meets your specific needs, you can add endorsements.
 Contact a licensed Insureon agent who specializes in your industry to discuss endorsements that match your business.

 A contractor who transports tools and equipment to different job sites might need inland marine insurance to protect property in transit.

 A client contract or commercial lease may require a business to obtain the general liability insurance included in a business owner’s policy.
 Though property insurance isn’t required, it's highly recommended for a business that owns a building or valuable equipment.

 A client might require general liability insurance in the terms of a contract, or a landlord might include it as a requirement in a commercial lease.

 The general liability insurance portion of a BOP covers:

 This coverage proves you can run your business and pay your bills – even in the midst of a lawsuit.

-You can compare quotes for a business owner’s policy by filling out Insureon’s free 15-minute application.
+You can compare quotes for a business owner’s policy by filling out Insureon’s free online application.
 After you complete the application, a licensed Insureon agent will get back to you quickly with quotes for policies that fit your business.